-- Direct, detailed consultation with the 30 or so largest customers - Assessment of the mass markets satisfaction with supply reliability as assessed by several proxies.
+- Direct, detailed consultation with the 30 or so largest customers - Mass market surveys of consumer satisfaction with supply reliability as assessed by several proxies.

 The most recent customer consultation outcomes are given in Appendix K.

 2.9 INFORMATION SYSTEMS GAP ANALYSIS: